SEPP-SSH/Shared-Groceries/Documentation/SSH App/How to run.md

 > Note that these pre-requisites only cover _running_ the project.
 To view some of the source files in Android Studio without the linting system becoming frustrated, you'll need to install the Lombok plugin for Android Studio.

 1. Clone the repository onto your machine.
-2. Load the project located at `./Android` (i.e. located in the root of the repository) in Android Studio.
+2. Load the project located at `./SSH-Client` (i.e. located in the root of the repository) in Android Studio.
-3. Open the "Terminal" tab in Android studio (or, less conveniently, any terminal at the `Android` directory - wherever that may reside on your system).
+3. Open the "Terminal" tab in Android studio (or, less conveniently, any terminal at the `SSH-Client` directory - wherever that may reside on your system).
 ![Screenshot of terminal button](../Attachments/how-to-run--terminal.png)
 4. If on a UNIX-based machine, run the following command: `cd ../SSH-Cloud/production-orchestration && docker-compose build --no-cache` _(it will take a little while)._ If you're _not_ on a UNIX-based machine, you'll need to run the two commands _separately_ - i.e. `cd ../SSH-Cloud/production-orchestration` and then `docker-compose build --no-cache`.
 5. Wait until the command has finished _(like so...)_